Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Ohio State Schedule Analysis

-- On November 22, the Buckeyes claimed their signature win of the season, a 75-57 victory over the Oklahoma State Cowgirls, a top 100 team (No. 80), according to our computer rankings.
+- In their signature win of the season, which took place on November 22, the Buckeyes beat the Oklahoma State Cowgirls (No. 80 in our computer rankings) by a score of 75-57.

-- Ohio State has two wins versus Quadrant 2 teams, tied for the fourth-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!